An Israeli soldier holds an Israeli flag at Birkenau (Auschwitz) concentration camp. A symbol of what we have gone through as a nation.

 33. Survival is not a given.
 The danger of being terminated is real and constant.
 If your survival is important to you, you must never lose sight of this fact.

 These are the principles by which we live.

 IKI Krav Maga is based on these principles.

 I had a friend who had been very fat.
-She kept a "fat photo" of herself on the refrigerator, she needed a reminder of the situation she never wanted to return to.
+She kept a "fat photo" of herself on the refrigerator, she needed a reminder of the reality of the situation she never wished to return to.

 We, the Jewish people, have such a photo.
-I grew up seeing adults with numbers tattooed on their arms, long before tattoos were popular.
+I grew up seeing adults' with numbers tattooed on their arms, long before tattoos became popular.
 I knew what they meant.
 I grew up hearing stories.

 I saw ancient Crusader fortresses and heard stories about how the Crusaders massacred and decimated the Jewish population.
 I heard and I read.
-When we fight we know what we are fighting for.
-We never want to go back to the way things used to be.
+When we fight, we know what we are fighting for.
+We never want to go back t the way things used to be.
 That is not an option.

 To be part of our evolution and growth, you may join IKI on line and become part of the process.
 You will receive Krav Maga training video clips directly from Israel.

 Understand the developed of the Krav Maga way of thinking and acting